An honest evaluation of a composite intelligence system: what the artifacts support, and what they refute.

 The honest reading: production link prediction is effectively a one-model ensemble.
 Removing Node2Vec collapses the AUC from 0.822 to 0.006 — it carries 99.3% of the contribution.
 The other seven models are near-redundant: each leave-one-out drop is ~0.085–0.095, because once Node2Vec is removed the re-optimizer simply re-fits the remaining heuristics back to ~0.73.
 All eight models are run and scored (the “8-model reproducible ensemble” claim is structurally true), but predictively the ensemble is Node2Vec.

-All runs cited here are on the single post-GNN-blend regime
+All runs cited here use the single post-GNN-blend regime

 |---|---|